Here are a few highlights of events and offers our customers enjoyed in December 2019.

 Family ice-skating experiences

 It’s great when you skate.
-But members happier glugging a glühwein or hoovering down a hotdog rather than showing off your triple salchows had just as much fun, mulling over gifts at the rinks’ delightful festive markets while watching other family members and friends do all the legwork!
+But Saga customers happier glugging a glühwein or hoovering down a hotdog rather than showing off your triple salchows had just as much fun, mulling over gifts at the rinks’ delightful festive markets while watching other family members and friends do all the legwork!